Written By: Robert E. Sheriff, MS, CIH, CSP

-If you need assistance in interpretation or compliance with the new Silica Regulations discussed in this article call us at 1-800-344-4414 or email us at firstname.lastname@example.org for details and a free estimate.
+If you need assistance in interpretation or compliance with the new Silica Regulations discussed in this article, call us at 1-800-344-4414 or e-mail us at email@example.com for details and a free estimate.

-OSHA regulations have been in effect as of October 23, 2017 for the Construction Industry.
+OSHA regulations have been in effect as of October 23, 2017, for the Construction Industry.
 This notice was issued on October 19, 2017.
 The effective date for General Industry and Maritime is June 23, 2018.

-- Action Level of 25 ug/M3.
+- Action Level of 25 ug/M3 of crystalline silica.

 - Requires employers to use engineering controls to limit worker exposure where sampling indicates a level above the PEL.

 - Respirators as a supplement to engineering controls where such efforts won’t adequately control exposure.